azadbolour/eagerwords-community/README.md

 - Text of errors reported by the application.

-- Copy of the your browser console log messages leading to the issue.
+- Copy of your browser console's logs leading to the issue.

-- Screenshots for UI issues.
+- Screenshots showing the error.